CreditAccess Grameen Limited

 The Policy on Board Diversity approved and adopted by the Company is as follows:

 g.
-Evaluation of Board and its Committees
+Evaluation of Board its Committees and Individual directors

-The Board has carried out an annual evaluation of its own performance its Committeesand Independent Directors.
+The Board has carried out an annual evaluation of its own performance its CommitteesChairman and individual Directors.

 h.
 Meetings of the Board

-The Board met 10 (ten) times during the financial year.
-Details of the meetings of theBoard during FY 2018-2019 is provided in the Report on Corporate Governance which forms apart of this Report.
+The Board met 06 (Six) times during the financial year.
+Details of the meetings of theBoard during FY2020 is provided in the Report on Corporate Governance which forms a partof this Report.

 i.
 Committees of the Board